Translational medicine: Diplomas and courses

 Academy of Translational Medicine Professionals offers a regular professional certification course "Understanding Translational Medicine Tools and Techniques".

 James Lind Institute has been conducting a Postgraduate Diploma in Translational Medicine since early 2013.
 The program has been supported by the Universiti Sains Malaysia.

 The University of Southern California School of Pharmacy offers a course in translational medicine.

-University of Bern is offering a Master of Advanced Studies, Diplomas of Advanced Studies, and Certificates of Advanced Studies in Translational Medicine and Biomedical Entrepreneurship through sitem-insel School in Bern, Switzerland.

 International organizations

 European Society for Translational Medicine

 The European Society for Translational Medicine is a global non-profit and neutral healthcare organization whose principal objective is to enhance world-wide healthcare by using translational medicine approaches, resources and expertise.

 The society facilitates cooperation and interaction among clinicians, scientists, academia, industry, governments, funding and regulatory agencies, investors and policy makers in order to develop and deliver high-quality translational medicine programs and initiatives with overall aim to enhance the healthcare of global population.
 The society's goal is to enhance research and development of novel and affordable diagnostic tools and treatments for the clinical disorders affecting global population.

 The society provides an annual platform in the form of global congresses where global key opinion leaders, scientists from bench side, public health professionals, clinicians from bedside and industry professionals gather and take part in the panel discussions and scientific sessions on latest updates and developments in translational medicine field including biomarkers, omics sciences, cellular and molecular biology, data mining & management, precision medicine & companion diagnostics, disease modelling, vaccines and community healthcare.

 In response to the COVID-19 coronavirus pandemic, the European Society for Translational Medicine announced a global virtual congress on COVID-19 (EUSTM-2020).
 The Virtual Congress focused on the key principles of Translational Medicine: Bench side, Bed side and Public Health.
 The congress aims to address current challenges, highlight novel solutions and identify critical hurdles as they apply to COVID-19.